nx98304/HoneyPot/README.md

 - Clothing and accessories should have a more unified shader remapping process.
 - Discrepancies between HS and PH's asset loading process which result in assets seemingly broken (not just shader) in PH, but otherwise fine in HS.
 Like bone issues.
 - Hair's render queue issue can occur on any item that has a hair-like quality.
 E.g. Horse mane, thatched roof, etc.
+- Nipple is always disabled with HS clothing for some reason.

 ### Known issues that this mod probably will NEVER fix
 - Custom shader-heavy stuff.
 Like fancy particle effects, complex water effects, etc.